simplex-chat/simplexmq/rfcs/2024-11-25-queue-blobs-2.md

 - check the last byte of the file and log EOL if it is not EOL.
 Probably cleanest approach, but with a small performance cost.

 If queue folder is a reference to the queue, it may have one of these files:
-- notifier.id
+- notifier.ref
-- sender.id
+- sender.ref
-- link.id
+- link.ref

 These files would contain a one line with the recipient ID of the queue.
 These files would never change, they can only be deleted when queue is deleted or when notifier/link is deleted.